Brazil–Spain relations: High-level visits

+King Juan Carlos I, Prime Minister José Luis Rodríguez Zapatero and President Luiz Inácio Lula da Silva in Toledo, Spain; October 2008.

+President Dilma Rousseff and Prime Minister Mariano Rajoy in Los Cabos, Mexico; June 2012.

+King Juan Carlos I and President Dilma Rousseff in Madrid; November 2012.

+President Michel Temer and Prime Minister Mariano Rajoy in Hangzhou, China; September 2016.

+President Luiz Inácio Lula da Silva and King Felipe VI in Madrid; April 2023.

 Migration

 Today, more than 15 million Brazilians are of Spanish descent.
 In 2015, 133,000 Spanish citizens resided in Brazil, making it the fourth biggest Spanish expat community in Latin America.
 That same year, 130,000 Brazilian citizens resided in Spain.

 Cultural cooperation

 Brazil hosts a Spain House in Rio de Janeiro and a Spanish Cultural Center in Curitiba, while Spain hosts a Brazil House in Madrid and a Brazilian Cultural Center in Barcelona.
 In addition, Brazil hosts Institutos Cervantes in Belo Horizonte, Brasília, Curitiba, Porto Alegre, Recife, Rio de Janeiro, Salvador da Bahia and São Paulo, being the country with the largest number of Institutos in the world.

 Since 1984, the twinning between the cities of Rio de Janeiro (Brazil) and Santa Cruz de Tenerife (Spain) was established.
 Mainly, due to the popularity and tourist attraction of its carnivals, which aspire to become an intangible cultural heritage.
 Likewise, in 2022, tours of flamenco artists to Brazil were promoted.